-“What Are Autistic People So Abrupt?” – (Hint: It’s Not Purposeful Rudeness)
+“Why Are Autistic People So Abrupt?” – (Hint: It’s Not Purposeful Rudeness)

 Abrupt.
 I hear this word a lot.
 Autistic people are seen by non-autistic people as abrupt, blunt, and direct.